isSerge/github-activity-rs/readme.md

 - `--repo`: Filter results to contributions from the specified repository
 - `--org`: Filter results to contributions from repositories in the specified organization
 - `--format`: Output format (plain, markdown, or json)
+- `--output`: Output file path where the report will be saved.
+If not provided, output is printed to stdout.

 ## Testing
 Run all tests using Cargo: